-Windows 9 starts to look good as Threshold build 9834 leaks giving us an early sneak pick of what the future holds for the next version of the operating system.
+Windows 10 starts to look good as Threshold builds 9834 leaks, giving us an early sneak peek of what the future holds for the next version of the operating system.

-The screenshots also show and confirms several of the rumors that has been circulating for a while.
-For example, we now can see that the new Start menu and Metro-style apps now float in the desktop.
-Also you can notice that Microsoft has chosen to go with very thin borders around the edges of apps and throughout the operating system.
+The screenshots also show and confirm several of the rumors that have been circulating for a while.
+For example, we can now see that the new Start menu and Metro-style apps now float on the desktop.
+Also, you can notice that Microsoft has chosen to go with very thin borders around the edges of apps and throughout the operating system.

-In the leak images for build 9834 the Start menu seems to be fully integrated and it looks like a combination from the old Windows 7 Start menu with the Start screen in Windows 8.
+In the leak images for build 9834, the Start menu seems to be fully integrated, and it looks like a combination of the old Windows 7 Start menu with the Start screen in Windows 8.
 Though there are some changes, for example, the power button now appears on the top next to the user name.
-To the right you’ll notice the Live Tiles in the same way you’ll find them in the Start screen.
-The leak only shows two rows of Live Tiles, but for what I understand, you will be able to expand beyond two rows.
+To the right, you’ll notice the Live Tiles in the same way you’ll find them in the Start screen.
+The leak only shows two rows of Live Tiles, but from what I understand, you will be able to expand beyond two rows.
 Like in the old Start menu, you get access to Search and All Apps.
-And if you’re in All Apps, you can easily right-click an app form the list access different options, such as Open, Uninstall, Unpin from Start and Pin to taskbar.
+And if you’re in All Apps, you can easily right-click an app from the list to access different options, such as Open, Uninstall, Unpin from Start, and Pin to the taskbar.

-Windows 8 apps now show a modified tittle bar with the “App Command” […] menu that access the Charms (Search and Share) and other settings (Play, Print, Project, Settings), and there is even a “Full Screen” option that I can only assume is to full screen apps in their totality like you see today in Metro apps.
+Windows 8 apps now show a modified title bar with the “App Command” […] menu that accesses the Charms (Search and Share) and other settings (Play, Print, Project, Settings), and there is even a “Full Screen” option that I can only assume is to full-screen apps in their totality like you see today in Metro apps.

-The taskbar doesn’t show much improvement as previously rumored to be more interactive, but it shows a search button and a button to access the virtual desktops, as well as we can also see that the “File Explorer” has a new more flatten icons, and the screenshots also show a redesigned jump list.
-In “Computer” you can start noticing that Microsoft is going with flat icons, though folders still showing the old look, but again, this is a work in progress.
+The taskbar doesn’t show much improvement as it was previously rumored to be more interactive, but it shows a search button and a button to access the virtual desktops.
+We can also see that the “File Explorer” has new, more flattened icons and the screenshots also show a redesigned jump list.
+In “Computer,” you can start noticing that Microsoft is going with flat icons, though folders still show the old look.
+Again, this is a work in progress.

 Virtual desktops feature also appears in the Windows Technical Preview build 9834.
-The images show that virtual desktop pop above the taskbar and allows users to add or move between desktops.
+The images show that a virtual desktop pops above the taskbar and allows users to add or move between desktops.

-The software maker seems to be adding a new device properties in PC settings.
+The software maker seems to be adding new device properties in PC settings.

-Though, I haven’t had the chance to download and install the preview, the screenshots shed some light of what is to come in Windows 9.
+Though I haven’t had the chance to download and install the preview, the screenshots shed some light on what is to come in Windows 10.
 However, there are other features that didn’t appear in this build, like Cortana, interactive Live Tiles and backgrounds, and Gadgets.
 Also there is not sign of Internet Explorer 12, the leaked build only shows IE 11.
 Also remember that the development is far from complete, as such everything could change at the end.